 3. Develop an employee recognition program

 Everybody loves to have their hard work recognized.
-That’s why taking time to acknowledge employees’ contributions is a key part of any effective employee engagement strategy.
+That’s why implementing an employee recognition program and taking time to acknowledge employees’ contributions is a key part of any effective employee engagement strategy.

 Without an appreciative company culture, you can all but guarantee they’ll seek recognition elsewhere.

-No matter whether you choose to celebrate employees on a repeating basis (i.e. weekly, monthly or quarterly) or sporadically whenever the time feels right, make sure you’re providing frequent opportunities and avenues to do so.
+No matter whether you choose to recognize employees with rewards on a repeating basis (i.e. weekly, monthly or quarterly) or sporadically whenever the time feels right, make sure you’re providing frequent opportunities and avenues to do so.
+In fact, studies show that employee gifts are powerful tools for engagement and retention, leaving such lasting impressions that employees mention them in Glassdoor reviews.
 And what better way to shout them out than to feature their likeness in an attractive visual?

 employee engagement